|

 dated letter from the Veterans Administration reflecting the percent of disability

 awarded.
-You must file the application by April 30 or no later than one year after
+You must file the application by April 30 or late file no than five years after

 the delinquency date.
 A surviving spouse or child may also qualify to continue this